thirdwishgroupai/neural-weight-analysis-category-theory/README.md

 ## Overview

-The **HyperCategory Framework** aims to bridge the gap between symbolic, categorical reasoning and deep learning by providing a structured analysis of a neural network's weight space.
+**HyperCategory** aims to bridge the gap between symbolic, categorical reasoning and deep learning by providing a structured analysis of a neural network's weight space.
 The project:

 - Builds a Vietoris–Rips complex from the weights of a selected layer.
 - Maps simplices (0–, 1–, and 2–simplices) into a learned context space using a Transformer-based encoder.
 - Applies a hypercategorical composition law that fuses context embeddings.